Fathers and sons

 Series of 25 portraits

-Leaving a son with his father, still, in a state of abandon where I hide in the time passing by.
+Leaving a son with his father, motionless, in a state of abandon as I concealed myself in the passing of time.